Head to Head Comparison: Ever-Glory International Group (EVK) vs. Its Rivals

-Ever-Glory International Group (NASDAQ: EVK) is one of 22 public companies in the “Apparel, finished products from fabrics & similar materials” industry, but how does it contrast to its competitors?
-We will compare Ever-Glory International Group to similar companies based on the strength of its valuation, risk, institutional ownership, dividends, earnings, profitability and analyst recommendations.
+Ever-Glory International Group (NASDAQ: EVK) is one of 22 publicly-traded companies in the “Apparel, finished products from fabrics & similar materials” industry, but how does it contrast to its peers?
+We will compare Ever-Glory International Group to similar companies based on the strength of its profitability, analyst recommendations, valuation, institutional ownership, earnings, risk and dividends.

 Volatility & Risk

-Ever-Glory International Group has a beta of -0.8, suggesting that its share price is 180% less volatile than the S&P 500.
-Comparatively, Ever-Glory International Group’s competitors have a beta of 1.00, suggesting that their average share price is 0% less volatile than the S&P 500.
+Ever-Glory International Group has a beta of -0.81, meaning that its stock price is 181% less volatile than the S&P 500.
+Comparatively, Ever-Glory International Group’s peers have a beta of 0.98, meaning that their average stock price is 2% less volatile than the S&P 500.

-This is a breakdown of recent ratings for Ever-Glory International Group and its competitors, as provided by MarketBeat.
+This is a breakdown of recent ratings for Ever-Glory International Group and its peers, as provided by MarketBeat.com.

 |Sell Ratings